kristenmarie/game-list/README.md

 _This web based application allows users to create an account and customize their own gaming lists._

+## Specifications

+* _Allows user to register and sign in_
+* _User dashboard that allows user to view lists of selected games._
+* _Users can drag and drop games in individual lists to adjust the order to their liking on their dashboards._
+* _When logging out it returns to the home screen with only log in button._

 ## Setup/Installation Requirements

 * _Clone or download GitHub repository_